bible-technology/scribe-docs/docs/autographa-live/Part-1/Getting-Started/Autographa-Live-User-Interface-Overview/Settings-User-Interface/p1-2-3-2-transltn-det.md

 **Translation Details** settings helps you to define the basic information about your translation text and to choose a file location to save your translation text on your device.

-Figure 1.2.1.4 displays the details of your translation text that you define.
+_Figure 1.2.1.4_ displays the details of your translation text that you define.
 ![alt text](../../../../../../static/AutographaLiveImages/Getting_Started/translation-details-fig-1.2.1.4.jpg 'Translation Details of the translation text')
+<div align="center"style="font-style: italic;"
-_Figure 1.2.1.4 - Translation Details of the translation text_
+>Figure 1.2.1.4 - Translation Details of the translation text</div>

-The following Table 1.2.4 defines each detail that you enter.
+The following _Table 1.2.4_ defines each detail that you enter.

 | Name                       | Description                                                                                                                                                                                                                                                                                   |
 | -------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |